 - Aftercare and sober housing

-At all of our centers, clients can endure the Adderall withdrawal and detoxification symptoms with the peace of mind that comes with personalized counseling and round-the-clock medical care.
+At all of our centers, patients can endure the Adderall withdrawal and detoxification symptoms with the peace of mind that comes with personalized counseling and round-the-clock medical care.
 At The Recovery Village, we understand that substance use disorder can be a lifelong challenge.
-Here, each client can build the necessary skills to continue their recovery long after detoxification ends.
+Here, each patient can build the necessary skills to continue their recovery long after detoxification ends.

 Treatment Center Locations